c0deZ3R0/go-sync-kit/docs/READ_MODEL_PROJECTIONS_IMPLEMENTATION_PLAN.md

 # Read-Model Projections Implementation Plan for go-sync-kit

+> Maintenance update (2025-08-25): Added CONTRIBUTING.md and repository testing guidance.
+No changes to projection scope or milestones.

 ## Executive Summary

 This document outlines a comprehensive plan to add **read-model building/syncing capabilities** with CQRS, event sourcing, and offline-first support to the go-sync-kit library.
 The implementation maintains the server as the source of truth while enabling deterministic, idempotent projection execution on both clients and servers.
 The design is non-breaking and follows the existing architectural patterns in the codebase.